Would You Trust a Lawyer You Got at Walmart?

 Walmart Partners Up With Lawyers In a Race To the Bottom In Legal Representation

-Walmart has earned a reputation as the retail leader in the race to the economic bottom.
+Walmart has earned a reputation as the leader in the race to the economic bottom.
 For years they’ve negotiated the lowest prices for the goods they sell and for the services of those who toil at Walmart.
-A staggering number of Walmart employees and their families live below the poverty line and require public assistance to get by.
+A staggering number of Walmart employees and their families live below the poverty line.
+The workers often require public assistance to get by.

 Walmart is able to do this because they have such huge bargaining power.
 The mega-chain is able to negotiate the lowest prices for goods because they buy in such high volume.
 Walmart is able to pay its employees low wages because they are often the only employer in the area.